Cracking isotropic and anisotropic relativistic spheres: Introduction

+The above cracking formalism has two important assumptions.
+First, as we have mentioned above, the system is perturbed by two (in density and in local anisotropy) constant, simultaneous and independent perturbations.
+Second, that these perturbations do not change the gradient of pressure, i.e. that under perturbations of density and local anisotropy, the radial pressure of the system maintains the same radial dependence it had in equilibrium.

-In this work we extend the idea that density fluctuations can affect other physical variables but now, we refine it assuming that non constant (local) perturbations can perturbe the pressure gradient.
-The fluctuations are local, $\delta \rho = \delta \rho(r)$ and represented by any function of compact support defined in a closed interval $\Delta r \ll 1$.
+In this work we extend the cracking idea, assuming a barotropic equation of state, $P=P(\rho)$, affected by non constant (local) density fluctuations --represented by any function of compact support defined in a closed interval-- affecting physical state variables and their gradients\cite{GonzalezNavarroNunez2015}.

 This paper is organized as follows: Section \ref{InstabCracking} will describe the concept of cracking for selfgravitating anisotropic matter configurations; in Section \ref{EffectsAnisotropic} we present the effects of local density fluctuations on the force distributions within isotropic/anisotropic matter configurations and we illustrate the effects with some examples and some conclusions are displayed in Section \ref{Remarks}.